brightway-lca/randonneur/README.md

 ### Update

-`update` differs from `replace` in that it changes attributes of the original exchange instead of creating a new object; otherwise, its behaviour is the same as `replace`.
+`update` differs from `replace` in that it changes attributes of the original exchange instead of creating a completely new object; otherwise, its behaviour is the same as `replace`.
 The data format is:

 ```python
 {